Skip to main content

 "Removing the obstacles between patients and primary care has always been the goal.
 Capitalizing on the years of experience of our organization, and the passion and expertise of the largest network of independent primary care physicians, we can do just that with the Center.
 We’re poised to create solutions to these obstacles and ensure everyone in North Carolina will have the access to care they need, whenever or wherever they need it.”

--Tom Wroth, MD, President & CEO of CCNC
+-Tom Wroth, MD, MPH, President & CEO of CCNC

 x